hackpanda/MS17-010-Python/README.md

 Best usage, and what I tested it with, is using the web_delivery module in metasploit.
 With the generated command, pass it into -c in quotes.
 This is also what Korey showed in his article!

+Logger.py is just a script I've been reusing with all my code to prettify output.
+If deleted, zzz will break :)

 ## Help page output:
 ```
 ➜  MS17-010 git:(master) ✗ ./zzz_exploit.py --help